snoopythe3-from-scratch/SCRATCH-CODING-HUT-PR/SECURITY.md

 # Security Policy

-You can report a vulnerability by using the Report Vulnerability button on the Security page.
+If you discover a vulnerability, please report it using the "Report Vulnerability" button on our [Security page](#).
+We take security very seriously and appreciate your effort to make our system safer for everyone.

-Also try not to post insecure content.
+> **WARNING:**

-> [!WARNING]
+> If you discover a security vulnerability, do not attempt to exploit it on any accounts other than your own.
+Unauthorized exploitation of security vulnerabilities is illegal and may result in severe penalties.

->  If you ever find a security vunderbilty, don't hack anyone with it.
-Instead only hack your own accounts.
-Doing this may get you punished.
+> **CAUTION:**

-> [!CAUTION]
+> Refrain from reporting security vulnerabilities through the Issues tab.
+Public disclosure in that channel may alert malicious actors, thereby compromising the security of our community.
+Always use the designated reporting mechanism for vulnerabilities.

->  Never report a security vunderbilty via the issues tab, as hackers will see straight away and they will hack everyone and you don't want that.
+Thank you for helping us keep our community safe!